fbpx

 Speaking.
 I’m definitely a better speaker and presenter at the end of this year than I was at the beginning of it.
 Most of that is just due to practice.
 Thanks to the success of the book, I’m being asked to speak much more than I was previously.
 I’m excited to do more of this in 2019 and I put together a page with upcoming events.
 (If you’d like me to speak at your company or event, you can submit a request here.)

-We donate 5 percent of profits to AMF, which means you are helping us contribute any time you buy my book or purchase a course or read an article.
+My plan is to donate 5 percent of after-tax profits to charitable causes, which means you are helping us contribute any time you buy my book or purchase a course or read an article.
 So far, our contribution has led to:

 • 4,685 malaria nets distributed